banner-bg

 This is a perfect group activity for children.
 Hide 100 fake, plastic ants in different areas in the classroom, then ask the children to retrieve them.

-These places should be easily accessible so children can easily find them.
+Make the hiding places easily accessible so children can find the ants.
 Consider areas like the sink, under the potty, within their toys, or any areas available to children during classroom time.
 As they collect the ants, tally the growing number on the whiteboard.

 Snack and party